YuchunHung/garfield-in-rtpc/README.md

 # garfield-in-rtpc

-> A temporary note about executing the garfield++ in Nate's repository https://github.com/ndzbenski/garfield
+> A temporary memo about executing the garfield++ in Nate's repository https://github.com/ndzbenski/garfield
 > Follow the documetation in Nate's web page: https://userweb.jlab.org/~nathand/rgf/sim/garfieldpp.html

 RTPC.geo  -> The setting file of the geometry of the RTPC detector.
 Also, it can help us to create the grids based on this seetting.